scetx/datax/README.md

-# Visualizing attacks in cyberspace - DATA-X: United States Cyber Command
+# Visualizing Attacks in Cyberspace - DATA-X: United States Cyber Command

-Description:
+A simulation to model how viruses traverse through computer networks

+### USCYBERCOM

+- A folder containing scripts for our dynamic visualization.
+- Primary language is TypeScript.
+- `install yarn` on local machine.
-1. USCYBERCOM: A folder containing scripts for our dynamic visualization.
-Primary language is TypeScript.
-Start parcel locally to view visuals in browser.
+- Start parcel with command `yarn start` locally to view visuals in browser.

-This is the primary product of this project.
-We based our code off of Jack Herrington's epidemic simulation and met with him to discuss modifications.
+### attacksim

-2. attacksim: An ipynb file containing the script for our static visualization.
-Written in Python.
-Run file on Jupyter to easily view visuals.
+- An ipynb file containing the script for our static visualization.

-This is the secondary product of this project.
+- Written in Python.
+- Run file on Jupyter to easily view visuals.

+### other
-3. other: A folder containing earlier drafts of visualizations and simulations.
+- A folder containing earlier drafts of visualizations and simulations.

+## Inspiration for this project
+Our mentors at the United States Cyber Command approached us with inspiration from recent COVID-19 simulations which followed SIR epidemic models.
+In particular, it was an article written by Harry Stevens which included visualisations and graphics of what happens when people follow social-distancing rules and adhere to quarantine guidelines.